aifimmunology/ALTRA-manuscript/README.md

 ## Usage

 Clone the repository and run the notebooks in order.
-See `environment.yml` for dependencies.
+See yaml files under _Environment_ folder for dependencies.

 For questions, contact the repository maintainer.